 In addition, Mary Davidson also created the toilet paper holder, and the tray and carrier that attaches to a walker.

-Black women are making a different in technology and social media in the current era.
+Black women are making a difference in technology and social media in the current era.
 Lisa Gelobter developed the technology called shockwave, which formed web animation.
-It is nothing like a “GIF” to get your point across in text message.
+There is nothing like a “GIF” to get your point across in text message.
 She was also a part of a team that created online video.